Signed in as:

 4. We will need you to inspect the kitten for fleas or ticks.
 If they have fleas or ticks, we may provide medication for you to apply and keep them in your possession, for several days until the infestation is gone.
 However, if we have the necessary space available to deal with this type of an infestation, we will take them in only after you have given them numerous thorough baths specifically with DAWN dish soap.
 It could take 3, 4, maybe 5 or more baths in a row to get rid of literally hundreds of live fleas on one tiny kitten.
 If this is the case, we also need proof that you have bathed them with DAWN, so have somebody take photographs while you are giving them a bath and send them to us.

 Because there are so many people in the community that are not honest we require photographs.
-If this is something you don't want to do, you will have to find another rescue that does not require pictures, although many do.
+If this is something you don't want to do, you will have to find another rescue that does not require pictures, although most do for the same reasons.
 If for any reason you do not want to take pictures, we are unable to help you.

 5. If you have noticed diarrhea, it's extremely important we know.
 This could be an important indicator of some extremely contagious and very deadly infections.
 This does not mean that we will not take them in.
 We just need to know about.
-Again, jeopardizing the health of our kittens is not an option.
+Again, jeopardizing the health of kittens already in our care is not an option.
 Your honesty is expected and critical to save lives.

 Copyright © 2025 Second Chance Kitten Rescue - All Rights Reserved.
 Non-Profit 501(c)(3)

-Adoptions are currently on hold and will resume sometime in February, allowing us time to update our site.
+Adoptions will resume sometime in March, allowing us time to update our site.

 SCKR only takes in kittens 3 months of age or younger, that are already socialized.
 Meaning, you must be able to hold and engage with them.
 Their size, weight & teeth will tell us their age, so please be honest.
 We will exam the kitten before accepting it into our rescue, so honesty is the best policy.
 As much as we wish we could be, we are not a rehabilitation center for feral cats.
-We are a small in-home rescue ran by two people with full time jobs & limited time.
+Select the "Intake" drop down for additional information.